 On 4 November 2016, the Congressional Commission on Economy and Foreign Trade issued a judgment on Bill No. 5074 in which it rendered a favourable resolution on the Bill being discussed in Congress.
 The procedure of incorporating the Bill as law is still pending the approval of Congress of the whole Bill and the final sanctioning of the Bill by the Executive Branch.

 On 30 November 2016, Congress approved the Competition Law for final discussion.
 Although this does not provide for final approval of the law, it does obligate Congress to review the final draft of the law and sanction its approval.

-All references made hereafter related to Bill No. 5074 may be subject to change in light of future amendments that could be approved by Congress during final discussions of the Bill.
+All references made hereafter in relation to Bill No. 5074 may be subject to change in light of possible future amendments by Congress during final discussions of the Bill.

 As a general principle, Guatemalan law applies only within the territory of Guatemala.5 However, Bill No. 5074 includes a provision that states that the Competition Law will apply to all acts originated outside the territory of Guatemala that have effects in the territory of Guatemala.